AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 Rather than having to re-import the profiles when updates are made, please check the change log occasionally to grab important settings changes / bug fixes.

-Use ctrl + f in SuperSlicer to find these settings by their names below.
+Use **ctrl + f** in SuperSlicer to find these settings by their internal names below.

 - **2021-10-24:** Change ***time_estimation_compensation*** to  **133%.**
-    - It was previously set to 87%.
+    - Previously set to 87%.
     - This should make the time estimates a *bit* closer to reality, at least with Voron parts.
 As mentioned above, they will still only be so accurate with the custom acceleration controls, however.
 - **2021-10-24:** Disable ***only_one_perimeter_first_layer***.
     - This was causing SS to crash when slicing first layer test patches.